eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 	- Excellent communication details in English
 	- ***Linux/Unix experience***
 	- Verilog/VHDL design experience
-	- SV/UVM experience
+	- ***SV/UVM experience***
 	- Open-source projects in design/verification
-	- RISC-V/Arm/x86/MIPS
+	- ***RISC-V/Arm/x86/MIPS***
-	- SVA/PSL/Theorem proving
+	- ***SVA/PSL/Theorem proving***
 	- Tcl/Python/Bash
 + skill set:
 	- Silicon Formal Verification Engineer
 	- The Silicon Design group is a diverse team of world class silicon design, verification and validation experts.
-We have 100+ years of cumulative hands-on experience in architecture, logic design, verification, physical design, emulation and firmware.
+We have 100+ years of cumulative hands-on experience in ***architecture, logic design, verification, physical design, emulation and firmware***.
 We use the latest silicon technologies and processes to help our clients create well-designed solutions to highly complex challenges.
 We are designing and developing next-generation, high performance SoCs, supporting our clients in their drive to deliver their product vision to their users.
 We are involved in all aspects of chip design from definition and architecture through to verification and signoff.
 Accenture Consultants are true “Silicon to SW” Partners, allowing a new breed of companies in the semiconductor ecosystem to innovate in an unparalleled time to market.
-	- An experienced Formal Verification Engineer able to provide formal verification services for multiple blocks and IP’s.
+	- An experienced Formal Verification Engineer able to ***provide formal verification services for multiple blocks and IP's***.
-	- Developing formal verification test plan
+	- ***Developing formal verification test plan***
-	- Drive automation of formal testbenches and ensure they are a part of regressions
+	- ***Drive automation of formal testbenches and ensure they are a part of regressions***
-	- Develop assertions, cover properties and connectivity checks and debug any failures in RTL regressions
+	- ***Develop assertions, cover properties and connectivity checks and debug any failures in RTL regressions***
-	- Work with cross functional teams (DV/Arch/Design/FW)
+	- ***Work with cross functional teams (DV/Arch/Design/FW)***
-	- Engage with the team to drive continuous improvement to the verification environment to find more bugs and improve coverage
+	- Engage with the team to ***drive continuous improvement to the verification environment to find more bugs and improve coverage***
 	- Work as a team to grow together.
-	- Mentor and coach junior team members
+	- ***Mentor and coach junior team members***
 	- A minimum of three years of experience with Formal Verification
 	- Bachelor’s Degree or equivalent (12 years) work experience (If an, Associate Degree with 6 years of work experience).
-	- Experience working with one or more formal verification tools such as Jasper gold, VC-Formal, Incisive Formal Verifier (IFV), Questa Formal, etc.
+	- Experience working with one or more ***formal verification tools such as Jasper gold, VC-Formal, Incisive Formal Verifier (IFV), Questa Formal***, etc.
-	- Experience in interpreting design specifications and using temporal logic assertion-based languages such as SVA
+	- ***Experience in interpreting design specifications and using temporal logic assertion-based languages such as SVA***
-	- Experience in formal property verification (FPV), Sequential Logic Equivalence Checking (SEC/SEQ/SLEC), and/or academic formal methods
+	- ***Experience in formal property verification (FPV), Sequential Logic Equivalence Checking (SEC/SEQ/SLEC), and/or academic formal methods***
-	- Experience with hardware description languages (SystemVerilog, Verilog, VHDL) and simulators (VCS, NC, Questa).
+	- ***Experience with hardware description languages (SystemVerilog, Verilog, VHDL) and simulators (VCS, NC, Questa).***
 	- Proficiency in programing/scripting languages
-	- In-depth knowledge of digital logic design, chip architecture and microarchitecture
+	- In-depth knowledge of ***digital logic design, chip architecture and microarchitecture***
-	- Problem solving and debug skills for complex logic and digital designs
+	- ***Problem solving and debug skills for complex logic and digital designs***
 	- Team player with excellent communication skills and be able to work independently on the verification efforts for a block/area of the design
 + skill set:
-	- We at SiFive are looking for a Formal Verification Engineer to join our growing team working on implementing a novel application of formal verification methodologies to parameterizable CPU IP generators.
-SiFive is looking for someone with outstanding knowledge and skills in formal verification who will build a formal environment to be used specifically with SiFive’s functional programming-based hardware design suite.
+	- We at SiFive are looking for a Formal Verification Engineer to join our growing team working on implementing a novel ***application of formal verification methodologies to parameterizable CPU IP generators***.
+SiFive is looking for someone with outstanding ***knowledge and skills in formal verification who will build a formal environment to be used specifically with SiFive’s functional programming-based hardware design suite***.
-	- Leading the application of formal methodologies to parameterizable high-performance RISC-V CPU IP generators.
+	- Leading the ***application of formal methodologies to parameterizable high-performance RISC-V CPU IP generators***.
-	- Creating a reusable formal verification methodology library to be used in SiFive’s novel hardware design flow.
+	- ***Creating a reusable formal verification methodology library to be used in SiFive’s novel hardware design flow.***
-	- Building a compiler-based hardware design suite that would automatically generate the appropriate test bench when given a parameterized instance of a chip design.
+	- ***Building a compiler-based hardware design suite that would automatically generate the appropriate test bench when given a parameterized instance of a chip design.***
-	- Establishing through formal mathematical modeling or proofs the fidelity of given CPU IP blocks.
+	- ***Establishing through formal mathematical modeling or proofs the fidelity of given CPU IP blocks.***
-	- Ensuring that CPU designs will meet given targets for power, performance, and area, by applying formal methods.
+	- ***Ensuring that CPU designs will meet given targets for power, performance, and area, by applying formal methods.***
-	- Mentoring junior members of the team in the use of formal verification methodologies and tools.
+	- ***Mentoring junior members of the team in the use of formal verification methodologies and tools.***
-	- 7+ years of recent experience in formal verification and related tools (model checking, property verification, JasperGold, Hector DPV, and others) and methodologies.
+	- 7+ years of recent experience in ***formal verification and related tools (model checking, property verification, JasperGold, Hector DPV, and others) and methodologies.***
-	- Knowledge of CPU or GPU architectures (floating point, load-store, branch prediction, out-of-order execution) and cache coherence protocols.
+	- ***Knowledge of CPU or GPU architectures (floating point, load-store, branch prediction, out-of-order execution) and cache coherence protocols.***
-	- Experience in functional verification, such as constrained random verification, test bench generation, etc.
+	- ***Experience in functional verification, such as constrained random verification, test bench generation, etc.***
 	- Fluency in hardware description languages such as Verilog, VHDL, or SystemVerilog.
-	- Knowledge of Register-Transfer Level circuitry (registers, combinatorial function blocks (e.g. adders and multiplexers), finite state machines.
+	- ***Knowledge of Register-Transfer Level circuitry (registers, combinatorial function blocks (e.g. adders and multiplexers), finite state machines.***
-	- Knowledge of Traditional test bench environments - UVM, Verdi/DVE.
+	- ***Knowledge of Traditional test bench environments - UVM, Verdi/DVE.***
-	- Functional programming languages, such as Scala, Chisel, Haskell, etc.
+	- ***Functional programming languages, such as Scala, Chisel, Haskell, etc.***
 + skill set:
-	- We at SiFive are looking for a Formal Verification Engineer to join our growing team working on implementing a novel application of formal verification methodologies to parameterizable CPU IP generators.
-SiFive is looking for someone with outstanding knowledge and skills in formal verification who will build a formal environment to be used specifically with SiFive’s functional programming-based hardware design suite.
+	- We at SiFive are looking for a Formal Verification Engineer to join our growing team working on implementing a novel ***application of formal verification methodologies to parameterizable CPU IP generators***.
+SiFive is looking for someone with outstanding ***knowledge and skills in formal verification who will build a formal environment to be used specifically with SiFive’s functional programming-based hardware design suite***.
 	- Location: The ideal candidate for this position can work out of one of our US offices or remotely from home, collaborating with the HQ in San Mateo, CA. However, all positions are currently remote until further notice.
-	- Leading the application of formal methodologies to parameterizable high-performance RISC-V CPU IP generators.
+	- Leading the ***application of formal methodologies to parameterizable high-performance RISC-V CPU IP generators***.
-	- Creating a reusable formal verification methodology library to be used in SiFive’s novel hardware design flow.
+	- ***Creating a reusable formal verification methodology library to be used in SiFive’s novel hardware design flow.***
-	- Building a compiler-based hardware design suite that would automatically generate the appropriate test bench when given a parameterized instance of a chip design.
+	- ***Building a compiler-based hardware design suite that would automatically generate the appropriate test bench when given a parameterized instance of a chip design.***
-	- Establishing through formal mathematical modeling or proofs the fidelity of given CPU IP blocks.
+	- ***Establishing through formal mathematical modeling or proofs the fidelity of given CPU IP blocks.***
-	- Ensuring that CPU designs will meet given targets for power, performance, and area, by applying formal methods.
+	- ***Ensuring that CPU designs will meet given targets for power, performance, and area, by applying formal methods.***
-	- Mentoring junior members of the team in the use of formal verification methodologies and tools.
+	- ***Mentoring junior members of the team in the use of formal verification methodologies and tools.***
-	- 7+ years of recent experience in formal verification and related tools (model checking, property verification, JasperGold, Hector DPV, and others) and methodologies.
+	- 7+ years of recent experience in ***formal verification and related tools (model checking, property verification, JasperGold, Hector DPV, and others) and methodologies***.
-	- Knowledge of CPU or GPU architectures (floating point, load-store, branch prediction, out-of-order execution) and cache coherence protocols.
+	- ***Knowledge of CPU or GPU architectures (floating point, load-store, branch prediction, out-of-order execution) and cache coherence protocols.***
-	- Experience in functional verification, such as constrained random verification, test bench generation, etc.
+	- ***Experience in functional verification, such as constrained random verification, test bench generation***, etc.
 	- Fluency in hardware description languages such as Verilog, VHDL, or SystemVerilog.
-	- Knowledge of Register-Transfer Level circuitry (registers, combinatorial function blocks (e.g. adders and multiplexers), finite state machines.
+	- Knowledge of ***Register-Transfer Level circuitry (registers, combinatorial function blocks (e.g. adders and multiplexers), finite state machines***.
-	- Knowledge of Traditional test bench environments - UVM, Verdi/DVE.
+	- Knowledge of ***Traditional test bench environments - UVM, Verdi/DVE***.
-	- Functional programming languages, such as Scala, Chisel, Haskell, etc.
+	- ***Functional programming languages, such as Scala, Chisel, Haskell, etc.***